 Undergraduate Health Assessment Course Information

-Undergraduate health assessment courses are usually taken as part of a nursing program.
-The health assessment portion of this training teaches skills such as how to take health histories and to give physical examinations.
+Undergraduate health assessment courses are taken as part of a nursing program.
+The health assessment portion teaches skills such as how to take health histories and give physical examinations.

 Health assessment courses teach students to analyze patients' physical and mental health for the purpose of early disease detection and prevention.
-In addition to a basic health assessment course, required in most nursing programs, students can also take health assessment courses in various subtopics, as outlined below.
+In addition to a basic health assessment course, required in most nursing programs, students can also take health assessment courses in various subtopics, such as eye health and cardiovascular assessment.

 List of Common Health Assessment Courses